jonmason/meta-arm/meta-arm-bsp/documentation/fvp-base-arm32.md

-# Armv7-A Base Platform FVP Support in meta-arm-platforms
+# Armv7-A Base Platform FVP Support in meta-arm-bsp

 ## How to build and run